Dear Grant Applicants,

 - A need for financial support must be clear and demonstrated.

-The 2020 grant postmark and online deadline is April 1, 2020, 5pm EST. Apply for the grant online or download and complete in Word (if prompted, press the “Enable Editing” button at the top of the page) and send it to us in the mail.
+The 2020 grant has been suspended.
+Please check back for the 2021 deadline.
+If you’d like to review the application, you may do so online or download in Word (if prompted, press the “Enable Editing” button at the top of the page) and send it to us in the mail.
 We do not accept hand-written applications.

 This is an anonymous application.
 All applications are processed by PAAM staff and assigned a number before the jurors receive your materials.
 Your name should only appear on the Personal Information section of the Application Form.